atetz/atetz.github.io/_src/posts/mra-beeline.md

 <details name="TLDR">
   <summary>In a hurry?
 Click here for a TLDR</summary>
   <p>Testing out my new Beeline Moto II motorbike navigation, I ran into some compatibility issues with my routes created with the MyRouteApp.
 Upon inspecting both files I noticed a difference in the gpx file structure.
-Since a gpx is defined in XML I created small tool using JavaScript and XSLT to convert the MyrouteApp file to a Beeline compatible file.
-You can find the tool <a href="/utils/myrouteapp-to-beeline" target = "_self">here</a></p>
+Since a gpx is defined in XML I created small tool using JavaScript and XSLT to convert the MyRouteApp file to a Beeline compatible file.
+You can find the tool <a href="/utils/MyRouteApp-to-beeline" target = "_self">here</a></p>
 </details>

 ### Intro